freebsd/freebsd-quarterly/2020q1/sigfastblock.md

 delivered while rtld or libthr are in protected section of code.

 In non-threaded processes, the async safety is provided by changing signal mask for the thread.
-It is actually better then the interposing done by libthr, since signals are delivered in the right context, instead of libthr attempt of recreate it later.
+It is actually better than the interposing done by libthr, since signals are delivered in the right context, instead of libthr attempt of recreate it later.
 But the unfortunate side-effect is that each rtld entry requires two syscalls,